Dvogonen/cyclop_plus/README.md

 ![Alarm Speaker Connection](/images/pcb_buzzer.jpg)

 ###Build CYCLOP+ (optional)
 - The project is built using the Arduino development environment.
+Download the Arduino development environment from www.arduino.cc.
 Arduino 1.6.9 and 1.6.12 have been used successfully.
-Download the Arduino development environment from www.arduino.cc.
+WARNING There is a problem with the latest Arduino versions that results in a segmentation error when compiling the librrary for SH1106.
+This was discovered using Arduino 1.8.1.
+Use a slightly older version of the IDE until the problem has been fixed.
 - Install the development environment.
 - Download the CYCLOP+ source code from GitHub.
 - Navigate to the cyclop_plus.ino file and open it in the Arduino development environment.
 - Download the two external LCD libraries (Adafruit GFX and Adafruit SSD1306).
 This is done within the Arduino environment.
+- Download the EnableInterrupt library.
+This is done within the Arduino environment.
 - Select display type by editing Adafruit_SSD1306.h.
-Look at line 42 in the file.
+You have to locate the file within the Arduino library download folder.
+Look for the "#define SSD1306_128_64" statement.
 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
-These settings are found in the "Tool" menu.
+These settings are found in the Arduino IDE "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.

 ###Load CYCLOP+